Ina Higgins: Career

-During the First World War, Ina Higgins, now in her fifties, was active in her profession of landscape gardening and also in political activity.
+During the First World War, Higgins, now in her fifties, was active in her profession of landscape gardening and also in political activity.
 In 1914, she was invited by the New South Wales Government Commission of Irrigation, to assist with the planting plans for the two new townships in the Murrumbidgee irrigation districts of New South Wales.
 In 1915 when a co-operative women's farm, The Women's Rural Industries Co.
-Ltd., was started at Mordialloc, Ina Higgins was involved.
+Ltd., was started at Mordialloc, Higgins was involved.
 She was also a member of the Women's Political Association.